muzaffaraaahmad/spoken-numeral-digit-recognition/README.md

 # Overview
 This project focuses on the development of a machine-learning model designed to recognize spoken numeral digits from audio files.
 The system is trained using a dataset of spoken digits and employs deep learning techniques to achieve high accuracy in digit recognition.

-# Project Structure
-/notebooks: All Jupyter notebooks are given here.

 # Dependencies